 Trek Ausangate Day 1: Cusco– Pukutuni School – Pucaccocha

 Pick up for the Trek Ausangate will be at 4 AM, and it will be a three-hour drive to the trailhead at Pukutuni School.
 Here you will enjoy some breakfast and meet your crew: chef, porters, and horses men.
 It will be a three-hour hike until your lunch spot at Upis village, in the skirt of Ausanagte Mountain.
 After lunch, you will climb for another 1.5 hours uphill to the first pass called Vicuña Pass (4850 meters) and then approximately 3 hours to your evening campsite at Pucaccocha.
 All along the Trek Ausangate path, there are stunning views of the valleys, waterfalls, and glacier peaks.

 Walking distance.
 16km

-After an early, nutritious breakfast, you will continue the hike with a 2 hour climb to Condor pass (4900 meters).
-On the way you will have magical views of Ausangate mountain and lagoons and perhaps you will see some llamas and alpacas.
+After an early, nutritious breakfast, you will continue the Trek Ausangate hike with a 2-hour climb to Condor pass (4900 meters).
+On the way, you will have magical views of Ausangate mountain and lagoons, and perhaps you will see some llamas and alpacas.
 It is then a gradual downhill hike for 2 hours to our lunch spot.
-After lunch you will have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain.
-After 1 more hour of downhill hiking, you will get to this evenings campsite.
-This is one of the most beautiful spots to take in the Andean sky.
+After lunch, you will have a small climb to Alpaca pass (4950 m) where you can see a small part of Rainbow Mountain, one of the magical moments in the Ausangate tour.
+After one more hour of downhill hiking, you will get to this evening’s campsite.
+Here you will experience one of the most beautiful spots to take in the Andean sky.

 Walking distance: 08 km